-You may have recently read an article with pictures from Plus Size Model Magazine, that shows how beautiful a plus size model really is compared to a very thin, unhealthy model.
+You may have recently read an article with pictures from Plus Size Model Magazine, that shows a plus size model compared to a very thin model.
 Unfortunately, most girls think they need to look anorexic to be beautiful.

 When comparing the two, in such an eye-opening way, it is more obvious how ridiculous it is to be putting ourselves (and other women) down for not being skinny.
-Personally, I find the plus size model much more attractive, don’t you?
+Personally, I find the plus size model much more attractive.

 I recently shared a picture from a mother showing her stretch marks accompanied by a beautiful poem.
 A wonderful example of embracing our body instead of hating it.
 Our bodies create and nourish another human being.
 It is disappointing that we find ways to diminish that, instead of celebrating such a miracle.

 I am sure you have heard, “Marilyn Monroe was a size 12!”